Leeds City Tramways

 Owner Leeds Corporation

-Opened 3rd August 1889 (steam) - newly built Roundhay Road line
+Opened 3rd August 1889 (steam) — newly built Roundhay Park line

 Temporary operator Leeds Tramways Company

-First electric service 29th October 1891 - newly converted Roundhay Road line (the first overhead electric tramway in Europe)
+First electric service 11th November 1891 — newly electrified Roundhay Park line (the first overhead electric tramway in Europe)

 Operator (concession)

-W S Graff-Baker, agent for the Thomson-Houston Electric Company, later the British Thomson-Houston Company
+W. S. Graff-Baker, agent for the Thomson-Houston Electric Company

-Taken over (operation) 31st October 1893 (Thomson-Houston Electric Company) - Roundhay Electric Tramway concession
+Taken over (operation) 31st October 1893 (Thomson-Houston Electric Company, from circa August 1894, British Thomson-Houston, and from circa May 1896, the British Thomson-Houston Company) — Roundhay Electric Tramway

 Took over

-2nd February 1894 (Leeds Tramways Company [steam; horse]) - company-owned lines and all assets
+2nd February 1894 (Leeds Tramways Company [steam; horse]) — company-owned lines and tramway assets

 Operator Leeds Corporation (all steam and horse services)